The Benefit of Having Backyard Chickens

 6. Meet new friends –

-Having a conversation with your neighbor or someone who has backyard chickens, can help give you a topic that you can talk about.
+Having a conversation with your neighbor or someone who has backyard chickens can help give you a topic that you can talk about.
 You can also help each other in sustaining backyard chickens and exchange ideas for a better result.

 It is really challenging to have backyard chickens but it is worth the effort.
 The nutritional benefits, profit, and sustainable living are just some of the advantages of keeping this kind of system.
-That is why it is still better to know that on how we can sustain this kind of method for to our daily living and also for future purposes.